Trex Fencing Colors

 Woodland Brown looks like darkly stained wood and fades the least from its original color.
 It provides high contrast against lighter colors creating a defined border.
 The deep rich color of Woodland Brown is an elegant addition to your castle and is hands down our most popular color.

 Color Weathering and Variation.
 The colorizing process during manufacturing is performed in a manner to deliberately over-pigment the product.
-This ensure that a weathered color is achieved when it has seasoned.
+This ensures that an attractive lighter (weathered) color is achieved when it has seasoned.
 All three Trex Fencing color options will lighten over time but will never lose their color.
 The time and degree of the weathering process depends on exposure to UV light.
 Fencing that has less exposure to sunlight may take longer to transform.
 Due to the nature and process of producing composite materials, it should be expected that color variation between Trex composite fencing components may occur and in some cases may be significant, although Trex quality control does require all manufactured lots to fall within a tolerance band.

 Trex Fencing is produced from a variety of recycled plastic and wood fibers that may absorb pigments differently – similar to what you would find in natural wood.
-You may also find that color variation in posts, rails, and pickets may be more pronounced due to the thickness of the materials and different lot codes.
-Variation may be more pronounced with Saddle and Winchester Grey.
+You may also find that color variation in posts, rails, and pickets may be more pronounced due to the different types of material used between and even inside manufactured lots.
 After the weathering process, this variation typically becomes less noticeable.
 Color variation does not affect the integrity of the product.
-To minimize the effect, if preferred, we recommend that when pickets with color variation exist, install them so that similar hues are grouped together within the same section of fence.
+To minimize the effect, we recommend installing the pickets so similar hues are grouped together within the same section of fence.

 Note: Color variation is not considered a product defect because it does not affect the performance of the fence or integrity of the material.
 Therefore, it is not covered under the Trex warranty.